suzanmanasreh/RBC3D/README.md

 mkdir build
 cd build
 cmake ..
-make case # or just `make` to make common and all the cases cd case srun -n 1 ./initcond srun ./tube
+make -j 8 case # or just `make` to make common and all the cases cd case srun -n 1 ./initcond srun ./tube